Ascension Episcopal School Parent Teacher Organization (PTO)

-The mission of AESOP is to support the school through our events and programs.
+The mission of PTO is to support the school through our events and programs.
 We focus on building the community and fundraising for improvements to the school.
-We meet the first Saturday of the month.
-Come and join us!

 Volunteering is a great way to meet people, make friends, and help your children's school be an even better place.